Crop invaders: China's small farmers struggle to defeat armyworm

 In Yunnan alone, where the pest struck first in China, some 1.29 million mu (86,000 hectares) had been affected by mid-June, including corn, sugarcane, sorghum and ginger crops.

-First found in the Americas, fall armyworm has spread through Africa and Asia since 2016, flying up to 100 km (60 miles) a night.
+First found in the Americas, fall armyworm has spread through Africa and Asia since 2016, with the moths flying up to 100 km (60 miles) a night.
 It can't be eradicated and its management is both costly and difficult.

 This poses a formidable challenge in China where about 90% of crop production comes from small farms of less than a hectare (2.5 acres) and owners lack basic knowledge and resources to tackle the pest.